End of an era: 'The Crown' concludes with Diana's death

 The sixth and final season of the award-winning but often-criticised show created by Peter Morgan is being released in two parts.

-The first five episodes will premiere on Thursday, followed by the final five on December 14, culminating 60 hours of narrative that began in 2016.
+The first four episodes hit the platform early Thursday, while the final six will land on December 14, culminating 60 hours of narrative that began in 2016.

 The drama covers the late queen's journey from her 1947 marriage to Philip up to the early 2000s introduction of Kate Middleton, the current Princess of Wales.